Webinar

 Julia and Laura women's fund webinar cover image

-Join us as Alumni Ventures’ Women’s Fund welcomes CNBC’s Senior Media & Tech Correspondent and author of When Women Lead, Julia Boorstin, to our webinar series.
+Watch an on-demand presentation as Alumni Ventures’ Women’s Fund welcomes CNBC’s Senior Media & Tech Correspondent and author of When Women Lead, Julia Boorstin, to our webinar series.

 Julia has been an on-air reporter for the network since 2006 and is the creator of CNBC’s Disruptor 50 franchise, having interviewed and studied thousands of executives.